 July 16 2019 parish council meeting minutes

-Click here for the minutes of the May 22 2018 meeting of the Skerne and Wansford Parish Council which took place in Wansford Village Hall and start at 7.30pm.
+Click here for the minutes of the Skerne and Wansford Parish Council meeting which took place at 7.30pm on Tuesday July 16 in Wansford Village Hall.

 The ERYC mobile library calls in Skerne and Wansford four-weekly on Tuesdays.
 For a copy of the library van schedule click here

 Click here for a breakdown of Skerne and Wansford Parish Council expenditure in 2018-19 financial year